- Oops!Something went wrong.Please try again later.

-So, the natural question for Stonehorse Energy (ASX:SHE) shareholders is whether they should be concerned by its rate of cash burn.
+So, the natural question for Sipa Resources (ASX:SRI) shareholders is whether they should be concerned by its rate of cash burn.
 In this article, we define cash burn as its annual (negative) free cash flow, which is the amount of money a company spends each year to fund its growth.
 Let's start with an examination of the business's cash, relative to its cash burn.

-A company's cash runway is the amount of time it would take to burn through its cash reserves at its current cash burn rate.
-Stonehorse Energy has such a small amount of debt that we'll set it aside, and focus on the AU$2.1m in cash it held at December 2019.
-In the last year, its cash burn was AU$2.5m.
-That means it had a cash runway of around 10 months as of December 2019.
+A cash runway is defined as the length of time it would take a company to run out of money if it kept spending at its current rate of cash burn.
+When Sipa Resources last reported its balance sheet in December 2019, it had zero debt and cash worth AU$2.0m.
+Importantly, its cash burn was AU$3.7m over the trailing twelve months.
+Therefore, from December 2019 it had roughly 7 months of cash runway.
 To be frank, this kind of short runway puts us on edge, as it indicates the company must reduce its cash burn significantly, or else raise cash imminently.
 You can see how its cash balance has changed over time in the image below.

-How Is Stonehorse Energy's Cash Burn Changing Over Time?
+How Is Sipa Resources's Cash Burn Changing Over Time?

-In our view, Stonehorse Energy doesn't yet produce significant amounts of operating revenue, since it reported just AU$283k in the last twelve months.
-Therefore, for the purposes of this analysis we'll focus on how the cash burn is tracking.
-Remarkably, it actually increased its cash burn by 580% in the last year.
-Given that sharp increase in spending, the company's cash runway will shrink rapidly as it depletes its cash reserves.
-Stonehorse Energy makes us a little nervous due to its lack of substantial operating revenue.
+In our view, Sipa Resources doesn't yet produce significant amounts of operating revenue, since it reported just AU$350k in the last twelve months.
+As a result, we think it's a bit early to focus on the revenue growth, so we'll limit ourselves to looking at how the cash burn is changing over time.
+The skyrocketing cash burn up 185% year on year certainly tests our nerves.
+It's fair to say that sort of rate of increase cannot be maintained for very long, without putting pressure on the balance sheet.
+Sipa Resources makes us a little nervous due to its lack of substantial operating revenue.
 So we'd generally prefer stocks from this list of stocks that have analysts forecasting growth.

-Since its cash burn is moving in the wrong direction, Stonehorse Energy shareholders may wish to think ahead to when the company may need to raise more cash.
-Issuing new shares, or taking on debt, are the most common ways for a listed company to raise more money for its business.
+Given its cash burn trajectory, Sipa Resources shareholders should already be thinking about how easy it might be for it to raise further cash in the future.
+Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
 One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash to fund growth.
 By looking at a company's cash burn relative to its market capitalisation, we gain insight on how much shareholders would be diluted if the company needed to raise enough cash to cover another year's cash burn.